JoshuaMHardy/ovo/docs/source/rfdiffusion/quickstart.md

 Before you proceed, make sure to install OVO and set up the OVO home directory by following [OVO Installation](../user_guide/installation.md).

-You will need approximately ????
-GB of free disk space:
+You will need at least 15-30 GB of free disk space:

-- RFdiffusion model weights: ???
-GB
+- RFdiffusion model weights: 2 GB
-- AlphaFold2 model weights: ???
-GB (can be reduced by keeping only model 1 weights)
+- AlphaFold2 model weights: 5 GB (can be reduced by keeping only model 1 weights)
 - Execution environments
-  - Conda environments: ???
-GB
+  - Conda environments: ~8 GB
-  - or containers when using Singularity/Apptainer/Docker: ???
-GB
+  - or containers when using Singularity/Apptainer/Docker: ~21 GB

 ## 2. Set up RFdiffusion